mannieplus/alx-low_level_programming/README.md

+# ALX-LOW_LEVEL_LANGUAGE

+- Currently the focus is on C programming
-C programming is a low level programming language that provides the basics to mostly all programming languages
+- C programming is a low level programming language that provides the basics to mostly all programming languages